The Witches of Eastwick (film): Filming

-The Witches of Eastwick was originally set to be filmed in Little Compton, Rhode Island but controversy erupted in Little Compton over whether or not its Congregational church should be involved with the film's production.
+The Witches of Eastwick was originally set to be shot in Little Compton, Rhode Island, but controversy erupted in Little Compton over whether or not its Congregational church should be involved with the film's production.
 Warner Bros. instead turned to locations in Massachusetts.
 Principal photography began on July 14, 1986, and took place over the course of six weeks in Cohasset and nearby Massachusetts towns, such as Marblehead and Scituate.
 Castle Hill in Ipswich, Massachusetts, was used for the exterior of the Lenox Mansion, while the lobby of the Wang Theatre in Boston stood in for the main hall.
 Other interiors were filmed at the Greystone Mansion in Beverly Hills, though the swimming pool and Daryl's library were sets built on the Warner Bros. backlot.

-Prior to filming, a small carving shop led by woodcarver Paul McCarthy was commissioned to hand-carve all the wooden signs for the businesses shown in the movie, including the newspaper where Michelle Pfeiffer's character worked – The Eastwick Word.
+Prior to filming, a small carving shop led by woodcarver Paul McCarthy was commissioned to hand-carve all the wooden signs for the businesses shown in the film, including the newspaper where Michelle Pfeiffer's character worked – The Eastwick Word.

+An award-winning documentary film called When the Witches Came to Town goes behind the scenes of the making of The Witches of Eastwick in Cohasset, Massachusetts, during the summer of 1986.